Giuseppe Zangara

 Giuseppe Zangara (September 7, 1900 – March 20, 1933) was an Italian immigrant and naturalized United States citizen who attempted to assassinate the President-elect of the United States, Franklin D. Roosevelt, on February 15, 1933, 17 days before Roosevelt's inauguration.
 During a night speech by Roosevelt in Miami, Florida, Zangara fired five shots with a handgun he had purchased a couple of days before.
-He missed his target and instead injured five bystanders and killed Anton Cermak, the Mayor of Chicago.
+He missed his target and instead killed Anton Cermak, the Mayor of Chicago, and injured four bystanders.

+Zangara, who pleaded guilty and refused to appeal, was executed in Florida's electric chair slightly over a month later.

 Early life

 Zangara was born on September 7, 1900, in Ferruzzano, Calabria, Italy.
-After serving in the Tyrolean Alps in World War I, he did a variety of menial jobs in his home village before emigrating with his uncle to the United States in 1923.
+After serving with the Royal Italian Army in the Tyrolean Alps during World War I, he did a variety of menial jobs in his home village before emigrating with his uncle to the United States in 1923.
 He settled in Paterson, New Jersey, and became a naturalized citizen of the United States in 1929.

 Health issues

 Zangara had little education and worked as a bricklayer.
 He suffered severe pain in his abdomen, which doctors told him was chronic and incurable.
 In 1926 he underwent an appendectomy, but it was no help; if anything, it may have made his pain worse.
 The doctors who performed his autopsy attributed his abdominal pain to adhesions they found on his gallbladder.
 In his prison memoir, Zangara himself attributed his pain to being forced to do grueling physical labor on his father's farm from an early age.
 He wrote that his pain began when he was six years old.

 Observers at the time and following his execution have discussed his mental state.
 Arguments have been made that Zangara was mentally ill, incapable of distinguishing right from wrong, and ought to have had an insanity defense presented on his behalf while others have contended that he was sane.